mrocklin/blog/_posts/work/2017-03-09-biased-benchmarks.md

 *Whoa, this other project has a lot of configuration parameters!
 Lets just use the defaults*

-Software is often easy to set up, but requires experience set up optimally.
+Software is often easy to set up, but often requires experience set up optimally.
 Authors are naturally more adept at setting up their own software than the software of their competition.

 My original (and flawed) solution to this was to "just use the defaults" on both projects.
 Given my inability to tune Spark (there are several dozen parameters) I decided to also not tune Dask and run under default settings.
-I figured that this would be a good benchmark not only of the software, but on choices for sane defaults, which is a good design principle in itself.
+I figured that this would be a good benchmark not only of the software, but also on choices for sane defaults, which is a good design principle in itself.

-However this failed spectacularly because I was making unconscious decisions like the size of machines that I was using for the experiment, CPU/memory ratios, etc..
-It turns out that Spark's defaults are optimized for very small machines (or more likely, small YARN containers) and use only 1GB of memory per executor by default while Dask is typically run on larger boxes or has the full use of a single machine in a single shared-memory process.
+This failed spectacularly because I was making unconscious decisions like the size of machines that I was using for the experiment, CPU/memory ratios, etc..
+It turns out that Spark's defaults are optimized for *very small machines* (or more likely, small YARN containers) and use only 1GB of memory per executor by default while Dask is typically run on larger boxes or has the full use of a single machine in a single shared-memory process.
 My standard cluster configurations were biased towards Dask before I even considered running a benchmark.

 Similarly the APIs of software projects are complex and for any given problem there is often both a fast way and a general-but-slow way.
 Authors naturally